faisalmemon/ios-crash-dump-analysis-book/markdown/AnalyticTroubleShooting.md

 This example is harder to understand.
 We need an understanding of the architecture of the app to ask good questions.
 Some clues appear.
 There are 6 types of rendering thread, one of whom is fine.
 In addition, the main thread is fine.
 We need to explore the relevant differences between them.

-When we have a problem that does not always happen, one strategy is to think about what could make the problem worse, and thus happen more frequently.
-Then when we have a candidate solution we can set a confidence threshold for the fix given that we are able to induce the otherwise rare or less frequent problem.
+When we have a problem that does not always happen, one strategy is to think about what we could do to make the problem worse, and thus happen more frequently.
+Then, when we have a candidate solution, we can set a confidence threshold (number of iterations without a failure seen) and test the fix against this threshold in the special environment which makes the problem more likely.

 Another clue is that 25% of installs have the problem.
 If the problem was due to the population of different hardware and thus varying hardware capability, we could see that about 25% of users are on iPad versus iPhone.
 However, being strictly a 25% problem without it varying is a marker to tell us maybe something else in the environment is affecting the behavior of the app.
 Perhaps during installation, a server is picked in round-robin fashion amongst four servers that host the back-end for the game.
 Furthermore, during development, perhaps the server used is a special development server different from production servers used by our customers.
 Again, the IS NOT section provides the most revealing clues as to where to look for a potential solution.